 Ginger is a spice that's used in many different cuisines.
 It's an ingredient in gingerbread and ginger beer, but it also makes its way into Indian curries and Thai soups.

 Ginger can be fresh, dried, or powdered; the fresh root is most potent (and therefore best for medicinal purposes).
-The dried version will last longer than the new variety—but you'll have to use more of it when using dried gingersnap cookies over those made with fresh ginger.
+The dried version will last longer than fresh —but you'll have to use more of it when using dried gingersnap cookies over those made with fresh ginger.

 Rosemary is a wonderful perennial herb with needle-like leaves and blue, pink, purple, or white flowers.
 It requires little attention if not pruned too hard when grown for its flowers.